 The Membership, Governance, and Finance (MGF) Committee of Staff Council is charged with a number of important tasks in accordance with the Staff Council Constitution.
 MGF conducts an annual review of the constitution, ensuring that all needs of the Council are represented and documented.
 Throughout the year, MGF oversees the Council’s budget and approves all expenses.
 MGF keeps abreast of all incoming and outgoing members of the Council, including their term expirations and limits, and coordinates and executes the election process to bring new members onboard.
 As new members are elected to the Council, MGF oversees their new member orientation.
 Finally, this committee ensures that the Council conducts business according to Robert’s Rules of Order, published in 1876 by Henry Martyn Robert as a guide for conducting meetings and making decisions as a group, also known as parliamentary procedure.

 The committee is currently coordinated by its Vice Chair, David Wong of the Provost & Academic Vice President’s Office.
-Members-at-Large include Andrew Fronczek from Purchasing, Debbie Nixon from Education and School Psychology, and Jamie Spitznagel of Information Technology,
+Members-at-Large include Andrew Fronczek from Purchasing, Debbie Nixon from Education, and Jamie Spitznagel of Information Technology,

 During its inaugural year, the committee developed the initial budget for the Staff Council and completed a review of and updates to the Staff Council Constitution.
 The revised Constitution will be disseminated when Rev. Niehoff approves the amendments.
 MGF just finished overseeing and executing the Council’s second election process to fill the vacating positions of Staff Council Chair-Elect, two Vice Chairs, and seven Council Members-at-Large.
 The committee has now begun working on the Council’s budget for next fiscal year.